WFCD/warframe.rs/README.md

 ## Contributing
 Contributions are more than welcome.
 To contribute simply fork this repository and make a PR.

 I use `clippy` for linting, and `rustfmt` for formatting.
-They aree included as dev-dependencies in the `Cargo.toml`.
+They are included as dev-dependencies in the `Cargo.toml`.

 ## - WIP -
 This crate is work-in-progress and is meant as a learning project for me to learn Rust.
 This is basically a Rust adaptation of [warframe.py](https://github.com/WFCD/warframe.py).